 Robin William's death made me wonder for the first time whether I really wanted to settle for that.
 Because all the love that came from mourning him, all the good deeds you could read about in the aftermath - this man had left so much good behind, beyond his acting work.

-I went to therapy, which I found unintentionally funny because I had to recreate my family with play figures and paint so many inner retreats until my inner retreat became any place where I didn't have to paint inner retreats.
+I did go to therapy, which I found unintentionally funny because I had to recreate my family with play figurines and paint so many inner retreats until my inner retreat became any place where I didn't have to paint inner retreats.
 In the small town I came from, there was exactly one psychologist, and she specialized in much younger children.
 That's often the case with therapists - I'm sure most of them try hard, but you have to take what you can get, not what really suits your needs.
 Nonetheless, we made slow progress and by the time I graduated from high school, I was considered to be fully recovered and ready to tackle adult life.

 Be that as it may, once again Robin Williams came to my aid from the grave.
-I wandered around at night for nights on end because I couldn't sleep in my suicidal musings.
+I wandered around for nights on end because I couldn't sleep in my suicidal musings.
 Once I stayed home, I decided to pass the night by watching all of his standup specials.
 God knows why, but it saved me.

-Many people today don't even realize how incredibly funny this man was on a stage, usually equipped only with a microphone, a bright shirt, a water bottle and his frenetic energy.
+Many people today don't even realize how incredibly funny this man was on a stage, usually equipped only with a microphone, a tacky shirt, a water bottle and his frenetic energy.
 Somewhere between oral sex pantomime, pope jokes and shameless reconstructions of his worst boozy nights, I started to cry with laughter.
-Life has been up and down since then, but I'm still here, and many a time I've turned to a Robin Williams movie or program for that.
+Life has been up and down since then, but I'm still here, and many a time I've turned to a Robin Williams movie or standup for that.

 Why am I telling you all this when we could just watch the wonderful movie Good Will Hunting without commentary?
 A desire for recognition is an easy answer, and I'm not completely free of it, but honestly - this is not pleasant.
 None of this is what I wanted to tell so many strangers.
 Above all, I realize that I'm hurting my family, my wonderful parents and my brother.
 Knowing something is one thing, but being told on a public level how you almost lost a loved one - I never wanted to put them through that.
-But from the moment it became clear that KiK would be organizing this festival, it was clear to me that there had to be someone up front who was affected.
+But from the moment it became clear that KiK would be organizing this festival, it was clear to me that there had to be someone up here who was affected.
 Someone who can talk about suicide not just as a sober fact, but as part of their life.
 And I didn't want to organize the saddest casting ever and look for someone who is willing to present his or her suffering to the masses.
 That's something I only ask of myself.

 I have brought you the second reason here.
 This is a little note I got from a person I volunteered with at schools a few years ago.
 Let me read it to you: